 Take the base and pour the cheesecake mixture over the top.

-As the mixture is quite thin, I find there's no need to smooth out the top.
-However your mixture could be thicker depending on the brand of cream cheese, yogurt or even the climate (the mixture will be firmer in winter for example) so feel free to smooth the top with an offset spatula or the back of a spoon if you think it's necessary.
-If there are any air bubbles, pop them with a toothpick for a flawless finish.
+As the mixture is quite thin, I find there’s no need to smooth out the top.
+However, your mixture could be thicker depending on the brand of cream cheese, yogurt, or even the climate (the mixture will be firmer in winter, for example), so feel free to smooth the top with an offset spatula or the back of a spoon if you think it’s necessary.

 Once your rare cheesecake is set, feel free to leave it plain or decorate with lemon slices and mint leaves!
-You could also add whipped cream or berries, get creative!
+I decorate with a twisted lemon, simply make a single cut to the center and pull the edges in opposite directions.

 Finally, cut a slice and enjoy!

-Unfortunately because this rare cheesecake contains yogurt and gelatine, it does not freeze well.
+Unfortunately, because this rare cheesecake contains yogurt and gelatine, it does not freeze well.

 Japanese Style Lemon Rare Cheesecake (no bake)